I hit the deck; a door slams shut,

 and then I hear the thunder clap.

-confused with sonic apparitions.
+confused with sonic apparition.

-Move in random patterns,
+Dancing random patterns,

-whilst they comprehend conditions.
+whilst they comprehend cognition.

-Y pulls from her pocket,
+Y pulls from her pocket

 a rather curious device.

-And aside it winds a wing like key,
+and aside it winds a wing like key,

 three rotations thrice.

-She hurls the object from the roof,
+She hurls the object from the roof

 to land in streets below,

-Off to right of where
+slight to the right of where

-the demons seem to be in throe.
+the demons seem to throe.

-The clockwork springs to life
+The clockwork springs to life at once;

-Coercing latent movement
+coercing latent movement

 from the tiny metal parts.

-A screeching sound surrounds us,
+A screeching sound surrounds us;

-the beasts have new attention.
+the beasts seek new attention.

 They swarm towards the racket,